 Finally, we get the bounding boxes A, B, and D, but the score of the bounding box B is very low, which indicates that the bounding box has no objects, so it should be discarded.
 In the YOLO algorithm, there are two cases of NMS processing: one is that all prediction frames are processed together with NMS, and the other is that NMS processing is performed separately for each category of prediction frames.
 In the latter case, there will be a phenomenon that the prediction box belongs to both category A and category B, which is more suitable for the case where multiple objects exist in a small cell simultaneously.

 So, up to this point, we covered all the theories we needed for the simple use of YOLOv3.
 Now we can try to implement a simple detection example.
 In the next tutorial, I'll cover other functions required for custom object detector training.

 So this is only the first tutorial; not to make it too complicated, I'll do simple YOLOv3 object detection.
 To make it work with TensorFlow 2 we need to do the following steps:

 - Construct and compile Yolov3 model in TensorFlow and Keras;

 - Transfer weights from original Darknet weights to constructed model;

 - Test object detection with image and video.

-I will not show full code in this text tutorial.
-If you are interested to try this, you can download it on GitHub.
+I will not show the complete code in this text tutorial.
+If you are interested in trying this, you can download it on GitHub.